dancfox/sa-launch/README.md

 Test a single function by invoking it directly with a test event.
 An event is a JSON document that represents the input that the function receives from the event source.
 Test events are included in the `events` folder in this project.

 Run functions locally and invoke them with the `sam local invoke` command.
+(DF: Local testing has not been configured for this application.)

 ```bash
 my-application$ sam local invoke putItemFunction --event events/event-post-item.json